 Expect to pay anywhere from 0% to 1.5% of the Account Value in fees annually with a fixed index annuity.

 Lock-In Your Gains

 Every time you earn interest on any given anniversary, you lock in the gains you’ve received.
-Those gains can not be lost due to a downturn in market volatility like a variable annuity.
-You can never go backward in contract value outside a withdrawal, surrender charge, or fee.
+Those gains can not be lost due to a downturn in market volatility like variable annuities.
+You can never go backward (lose money) in contract value outside a withdrawal, surrender charge, or fee.
 This method of earning interest is called The Annual Reset Method.

 The Income Rider

 The income rider distributes a flexible yet fixed retirement income stream that retirees can’t outlive.
 The income rider is also known as a Guaranteed Lifetime Withdrawal Benefit (GLWB).
 Use our annuity calculator to get a quote.

 Unlike 401(k)s and IRAs, indexed annuities have no contribution limits for non-qualified premiums.
 This may appeal to older consumers looking to boost retirement savings or those who have maxed out annual 401(k) and IRA contributions.